 In Australia, the films success came in its being pitched to the sizeable car cult that exists in Australian culture.
 Mad Max is almost a satirical escalation of this car culture nobody in the film seems to drive at anything less than 60 mph and the accepted means of stopping is in a cloud of dust, blue smoke or even better by totally writing the vehicle off.
 Mad Max has been considerably acclaimed it even gets a listing in Danny Pearys Cult Movies (1981), although one suspects that cult appeal is more due to the overwhelming popularity and influentiality of the sequel and that had Mad Max stood on its own it might not have had the same stature.
 Certainly, for its claim as an science-fiction landmark, Mad Max has surprisingly little in the way of science-fiction elements.
 Even the future setting is one that is only presumed for someone not familiar with Australia, you could easily assume that the film was taking place contemporary.

 George Miller made two sequels to Mad Max, Mad Max 2/The Road Warrior (1981) and Mad Max Beyond Thunderdome (1985).
-In the decade since, there have been persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series at one point, although none of these have ever emerged off the drawing board.
+Ever since, there were persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series at one point, although it finally took thirty years until this arrived with Mad Max: Fury Road (2015) with the Mel Gibson role recast with Tom Hardy.

 George Millers directorial career blossomed following the international success of Mad Max 2.
 He was invited by Steven Spielberg to direct an episode of Twilight Zone The Movie (1983) and his contribution (the fourth episode) was the best in the film.
 Miller then went onto make the eminently enjoyable sex war fantasy The Witches of Eastwick (1987).
 Millers career in the 1990s has flagged somewhat with the boringly respectable Lorenzos Oil (1992) and the throwaway Babe: Pig in the City (1998).
 Miller has had greater success as producer of other peoples films, the nuclear accident thriller The Chain Reaction (1980) and most notably Philip Noyces yachtboard psycho-thriller Dead Calm (1989), which introduced Nicole Kidman to the world, and the talking animals fantasy Babe (1995).
 In the 00s, George Miller made a triumphant return with the hit animated film Happy Feet (2006) about tap-dancing penguins and its sequel Happy Feet Two (2011).
 Miller should not be confused with the other Australian director, also called George Miller, who has directed the likes of The Man from Snowy River (1981) and The Neverending Story II: The Next Chapter (1990).